erniehub/imagedeploy/README.md

 - Commit title starting with `fix: ` trigger a patch version bump
 - Commit title starting with `feat: ` trigger a minor version bump
 - Commit body contains `BREAKING CHANGE: ` trigger a major version bump.
-This can be part of commits of _any_ type.
+This can be part of commits of any _type_.

 ## Automatic versioning